 Made by Senseonics and sold by Ascensia Diabetes Care, the Eversense implantable CGM is a first of its kind that has been available in the United States since 2018.

-The next-generation version under development is the Eversense XL, which would allow for the same tiny sensor to be implanted for 180 days (or 6 months rather than 3).
+The next-generation version under development would allow for the same tiny sensor to be implanted for 180 days (or 6 months rather than 3).
 This version will also reduce the number of fingerstick calibrations needed down from two to just one per day, according to the company.

-In October 2020, Senseonics asked the FDA to approve the 180-day wear version, but it’s still TBD on getting approval.
+In September 2020, Senseonics asked the FDA to approve the 180-day wear version, but it’s still TBD on getting approval.
 We may very well see this appear in 2022.
+[Read our full DiabetesMine coverage on the FDA approval of the Eversense E3 on Feb.
+11, 2022.]

 The pharma giant Eli Lilly had planned to launch its new connected Tempo Smart Pen system during the second half of 2021, but that didn’t happen and now it’s expected in 2022.